opentorah/opentorah/docbook/README.md

 - resolve XSL files based on the type of processing
 - expressions in `<?eval?>`
 - access to the project and its properties in `<?eval?>`

+### J2V8 ###

+The code used to support running MathJax on NodeJS via integration with J2V8.
+J2V8's support for NodeJS was always shaky;
+for some years now J2V8 seems to have abandoned producing artifacts for Linux altogether.
+I am removing J2V8 support - and hope to integrate with GraalVM instead at some point ;)

 ## Future ##